technofocus-pte/cpltextnsibltdeepdepth/Lab 7/Lab 7 - Develop a Contoso AI Travel assistant agent using Azure OpenAI and the Semantic Kernel SDK.md

 and responsive travel assistance.
 It automates common travel tasks to optimize workflows and streamline travel planning processes.

-## Exercise 1: Cloning and configuring the AI Travel Agent Project with Azure OpenAI Services
+## Exercise 1: Setting up the AI Travel Agent Project with Azure OpenAI Services

 In this exercise, you will clone a guided project repository from GitHub into Visual Studio Code and configure it to integrate with Azure OpenAI